Getting your Medical Card over the phone has never been so easy

 The state of Michigan will allow any adult to possess up to 2.5 ounces of marijuana on their physical person.
 Coupled with an additional 2.5 ounces if you also possess a medical marijuana card.
 15 grams of marijuana concentrate are also allowed.
 A resident may have up to 10 ounces of cannabis for medical use at their residence.
 Any amount over 2.5 ounces must be kept in a container until use.

-According to the state, “Possession of more than 2.5 ounces of marijuana, and up to 5.0 ounces of marijuana without a medical marijuana card, is a civil infraction punishable by a maximum fine of $500 and forfeiture of the marijuana for a first offense.”
+“Possession of more than 2.5 ounces of marijuana, and up to 5.0 ounces of marijuana without a medical marijuana card, is a civil infraction punishable by a maximum fine of $500 and forfeiture of the marijuana for a first offense.”

 In addition, Michigan law states “an adult may transfer up to 2.5 ounces of marijuana to another adult, as long as there is no remuneration, and the transfer is not advertised or promoted to the public.”